 Routine secretarial support will be provided to all Councilmembers.
 The Council Executive Assistant opens all mail for Councilmembers, unless a Councilmember requests other arrangements.
-Mail addressed to the Mayor is reviewed first by the City Manager who notes suggested action and/or follow-up items.

 Requests for additional staff support - even in high priority or emergency situations - should be made to the City Manager, and/or City Attorney as appropriate, who are responsible for allocating City resources in order to maintain a professional, well-run City government.